 Chiara's research addresses different aspects of the history of Islam in Southeast Asia, with a strong interest in inter-Asian connections.
-Her publications include the monograph (2012), and the edited volumes (2013) and (2015).
-Journal articles on (Cornell), , and , and book chapters printed by and , deal with the relationship between Islam and the state, with a focus on ideas of the Islamic State and modernity, sectarianism, and religious minorities.
+Her publications include the monograph Islam and the making of the nation: Kartosuwiryo and political Islam in 20th century Indonesia (2012), and the edited volumes Religious Pluralism, State and Society in Asia (2013) and Shi’ism in Southeast Asia: 'Alid Piety and Sectarian Constructions (2015).
+Journal articles on Indonesia Journal (Cornell), Journal of Southeast Asian Studies, and Die Welt des Islams, and book chapters printed by Oxford University Press and Columbia University Press, deal with the relationship between Islam and the state, with a focus on ideas of the Islamic State and modernity, sectarianism, and religious minorities.

 This individual is a guest contributor but is not an MEI-affiliated expert.
 We are not able to assist with requests.